GazzaJ/CI-MS4-RefereE-pay/README.md

 ### **Making a Local Clone**
 - Log in to GitHub and locate the GitHub Repository
 - Under the repository name, click the green "Clone or download" button; then the Download Zip button, extracting the files into your desired directory.
-- Alternatively one can clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
+- Alternatively, one can clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
 - Open Git Bash
 - Change the current working directory to the location where you want the cloned directory to be made.
 - Enter the following command into the terminal